 Between May and July, hackers accessed private financial data housed on Equifax’s servers on 143 million people.
 It appears as though the data was housed in dispute complaints that consumers had filed over the years.
 The stolen data includes names, Social Security numbers, birth dates, addresses, driver’s license numbers, and 200,000 credit card numbers.

-Equifax is one of the big 3 credit agencies that houses and sells consumer credit and finance data at a huge profit.
-When credit card companies get an application from a consumer, this is one of the sources they go to to determine credit worthiness.
+Equifax is one of the big 3 credit agencies that houses and sells consumer credit and financial data at a huge profit.
+When credit card companies get an application from a consumer, this is one of the sources they go to determine creditworthiness.
 They know everything about you.

 Step 1: Survey the existing landscape